CastixGitHub/wacosc/README.md

 }
 ```

-this module can also be called with `python -m wacosc.xinput` for detection debugging purposes.
+this module can also be called with `$ python -m wacosc.xinput` for detection debugging purposes.

 I am keeping this module instead of deleting it, mecause someone might want to disable the mouse behaviour
 while making music with wacosc. xinput is the way to do so, and you need the id